November 1, 2021

 My novel deals with difficult subjects, including division, displacement, mental health, and intergenerational traumas, but I sincerely believe, and hope, that this is an uplifting book that celebrates the power of love, empathy, connectivity, and, ultimately, our common humanity.

-Start listening on the @iHeartPodcast app, Apple Podcasts, or wherever you love to listen.
+Hear all things @LauraDaveAuthor on this week's episode of Bookmarked on @iHeartPodcast app, Apple Books, or wherever you love to listen!